Smoothing the Transition to Heat Pumps, Part 2: Permitting and Inspections

 Photo by Marcela Gara, Resource Media via flickr

 Part 1 in this article series explored four zoning code strategies to accelerate heat pump adoption.
+Part 3 looks at changes to make at the state level.

 Permit reform is the hot topic in climate policy: the time, expertise, and money required to navigate permits leads to increased costs, timelines, and even cancellations for projects including housing, transit, transmission lines, and renewable energy generation.
 But permitting processes don’t just affect big infrastructure.
 They can impact the experience of contractors and building owners attempting to install nonpolluting home appliances like heat pumps.

 Cumbersome permitting processes may prove a barrier to implementing the Bay Area Air District rules phasing out the sale of gas equipment.
-Regional organizations are taking the issue seriously: the Bay Area Regional Energy Network — BayREN — recently held a heat pump water heater permitting workshop, and some of the Bay Area’s Community Choice Aggregators and counties are leading initiatives and pilot projects to streamline electrification permitting in their jurisdictions.
+Regional organizations are taking the issue seriously: the Bay Area Regional Energy Network — BayREN — recently held a heat pump water heater permitting workshop, and some of the Bay Area’s Community Choice Aggregators and counties are leading initiatives and pilot projects to simplify electrification permitting in their jurisdictions.

 It’s time to help our building departments modernize permitting for the clean heating transition and to help contractors and building owners avoid unnecessary costs, delays, and negative customer experiences associated with business-as-usual permitting and inspections.